MaxKorlaar/Pxl/readme.md

 * Set up Pxl by installing composer and executing `php composer install` in Pxl's directory (should be the one where this readme is located).
 * Using `php artisan up` and `php artisan down` you may toggle maintenance mode.
+* You may update your database by using `php artisan migrate` and clean it by using `php artisan migrate:reset` **Warning!** This will most likely clear your database.
+Don't execute this on your PRODUCTION machine.

 It's built on top of Laravel, so please do read their (quickstart) documentation, on setting up the project on your development machine.
 (Hint: It also involves composer.)